-At Costco, people pay an annual membership fee for the “privilege” of shopping.
+Costco charges an annual membership fee for the “privilege” of shopping.
 People pay to spend?
 That’s crazy, but true!
-This counter-intuitive strategy generates the bulk of Costco’s profits.
-Still, most businesses haven’t been able to copy it.
+This counter-intuitive strategy makes the bulk of Costco’s profits.
+Yet, most firms haven’t been able to copy it.

 Starbucks’ coffee demands a premium.
 Why?
-Starbucks’ doesn’t merely sell coffee and other products.
-Indeed, Starbucks’ strategy is to provide the “Third Place” for folks to gather: home, work, Starbucks.
-Why do people pay so much to consume products and hang out at Starbucks?
+Starbucks doesn’t sell coffee alone, it sells and other products.
+But Starbucks’ strategy is to present the “Third Place” for folks to gather: home, work, Starbucks.
+People pay much to consume products and hang out at Starbucks.
+Why?
 One reason is Starbucks doesn’t mind if you stick around and buy nothing.
 Starbucks knows enough people will spend.
 And the longer folks stay in the location, the higher the probability they will spend.
 Starbucks is not only selling coffee and other products but creating a gathering environment—an excellent counter-intuitive strategy!

 Apple charges a premium for newly released phones (and other products) that do not make existing phones obsolete in the short-to-medium terms.
-For example, iPhone X bought last year is in perfect condition today and will function well with Apple’s new operating system, iOS 12.
-Nevertheless, Apple upgraded iPhone X; confident folks will pay a premium for virtually the same product they bought one year earlier.
+For example, iPhone X bought last year is in perfect condition today and will work well with Apple’s new iOS 12.
+Yet, Apple upgraded iPhone X, confident folks will pay a premium for virtually the same product they bought one year earlier.

 Strategy Is About Choices

-To take advantage of a counter-intuitive strategy, a firm must realize that strategy is about choices of what it plans to do, and what it won’t do to reach and retain customers.
+To gain from a counter-intuitive strategy, a firm must understand strategy.
+It is the firm’s choices of what it will and won’t do to reach and keep customers.
 That’s it!
-It’s not about growth as so many businesses state.
+It’s not growth as so many businesses state.
 It’s the strategy that will cause growth or decline.
-Growth, per se, is the result of the strategy.
+Growth, per se, results from the strategy.
 Developing a proper counter-intuitive strategy starts with a basic knowledge of attitudes and insights of your existing and likely customers and target markets.